AdobeDocs/adobeio-console/overview.md

 Here are some of the exciting updates to Adobe Developer Console:

-## Introducting developer orgs and unified public profile
+## Introducing developer orgs and unified public profile

 All Adobe ID accounts now have access to advanced developer features, such as building service-to-service integrations, journaling for event subscriptions, and access to I/O Runtime (license permitting).